Naritasan Shinshoji Temple: a day-trip guide from Narita Airport

 Naritasan Shinshoji Temple is one of the easiest cultural sites to visit near Narita Airport.

-Within just a short train ride, you can experience over 1,000 years of history, explore quiet temple grounds and parks, and enjoy local foods on Omotesando Street.
+Within just a short train ride, you can experience over 1,000 years of history, explore quiet temple grounds and parks, and enjoy local food on Omotesando Street.

 Whether you stop by during a layover or include it on your way to Tokyo, Naritasan offers a compact but memorable taste of traditional Japan.